 Conducting thorough tenant screening is essential to managing turnover well.
 Conduct background checks on all potential residents, including credit checks, criminal history checks, and eviction history checks.
 Verify employment and income to ensure that the renter can afford the rent.
 Consider requiring a minimum credit score or income level for renters to qualify.

 Use modern technology

-It's worth looking at some of the proptech solutions in the real estate industry that may help you out where renter screening, unit turnover, and other common challenges are concerned.
-Renter screening services provided by Avail and First Advantage offer a number of incredible tools at an affordable rate.
-Lease guarantee and rent coverage insurance products like TheGuarantors' Rent and Deposit Coverage offer options that mitigate your risks of rental income loss while qualifying a wider pool of renters.
+It's worth looking at some of the proptech solutions in the real estate industry that may help you out where renter screening, unit turnover, and other common challenges are concerned. provided by and offer a number of incredible tools at an affordable rate.
+Lease guarantee and rent coverage insurance products like ' Rent and Deposit Coverage offer options that mitigate your risks of rental income loss while qualifying a wider pool of renters.
 These services can help streamline your operations, fill vacancies faster, avoid evictions or rent defaults, and protect your property’s rental income in the event of rent defaults, vacancies, lease breaks, holdovers, damages, and more.

 Challenge #2: Managing prompt rent collection

 Collecting rent in a timely manner is essential to maintain healthy cash flow and keep your rental property profitable.
 Late or missed can cause financial strain and make it difficult to cover expenses such as maintenance, repairs, and more.
 It can be challenging to ensure that all of your residents pay their rent on time, but with the right processes, it’s possible to procure on-time payments regularly from residents.

 Set clear expectations

 Setting clear expectations with your renters is essential to collecting rent in a timely manner.
 Make sure your lease agreement includes clear and concise language about rent due dates, late fees, and acceptable forms of payment.
 Communicate these expectations to your renters at the beginning of the lease term and provide reminders as necessary.